mvolkmann/blog/src/web-dev-tips.md

 can be installed in most other editors and IDEs.

-For example, to create a `div` element with CSS class of `pizza`, enter `.pizza` and press the tab key.
+For example, to create a `div` element with CSS class of `pizza`, enter `.pizza` and press the tab or return key.
 This expands to `<div class="pizza"></div>` with the cursor before the end tag ready for you to enter content.

-Here are examples of generating HTML:
+Here are examples of snippets for generating HTML:

 | Syntax                             | Expands to                                |
 | ---------------------------------- | ----------------------------------------- |